 For those living in an urban area, think about whether public transit or carpooling may be options for getting to work.
 If a vehicle is non-negotiable, consider a used car rather than a new one.
 Cars lose much of their value when they’re driven off the lot for the first time, so it may be worth seeking out used cars that are in great shape at a great price.

 5. Saving on Food

-As a variable expense, food is an area with lots of opportunities to save.
+As a variable expense, food is an area with plenty of opportunities to save.
 If you have any meals provided for you as part of your fellowship, take advantage of the free food.
-Eating out can be tempting with your busy schedule, but it may be wiser to limit how often you go to restaurants and how much you spend there.
+Eating out can be tempting with a busy schedule, but it may be wiser to limit how often you go to restaurants and how much you spend there.

 6. Traveling with Rewards Points